-The teacher certification programs are offered through the department that houses the major.
-For example - The Biology Teacher Certification program is offered through the Biology Department in the College of Agricultural, Life and Natural Sciences.
+The teacher certification concentrations are offered through the department that houses the major.
+For example - The Chemistry Teacher Certification concentration is offered through the Chemistry Department in the College of Engineering, Technology & Physical Sciences.

 Information on available financial assistance is provided through the Office of Financial Aid, and jobs or further education information is available through the program area and the Office of Career Development Services and Placement.